 - @ma_jose_romero

-María José is Policy and Advocacy Manager for Eurodad's work on publicly-backed private finance and Development Finance Institutions (DFIs).
+María José is Policy and Advocacy Manager for Eurodad's work on development finance.
 Her role involves research and analysis, advocacy and monitoring policy developments.
 She joined Eurodad in 2012 and before that she worked at the secretariat of the Latin American Network on Debt, Development and Rights (LATINDADD), based in Peru, on tax justice and development finance.
 She also worked at Eurodad as a maternity leave replacement on tax justice.
 While in Uruguay, her home country, she was for five years Coordinator of the IFIs Latin American Monitor project at the Third World Institute (ITeM), where her main roles were networking and policy monitoring at a regional and global level on IFI-related issues and development finance.
 María José has a bachelor and a master degree in political science from the University of the Republic of Uruguay.
-She is currently a PhD candidate in Development Economics at SOAS, University of London, with a research project on the global promotion of public-private partnerships in health and education.
+She is currently a PhD candidate in International Development at SOAS University of London, with a research project on the World Bank Group's role in promoting private finance in health and education.
 Her mother tongue is Spanish and she speaks fluent English.